 Comfort is key to relaxation.
 If you’re not physically comfortable, you might not be able to achieve the relaxation you’re seeking.

 One element that is vital to comfort is temperature.
 What temperatures feel good to you?
 Sometimes a chill can be invigorating; sometimes, warmth can be rejuvenating.
-For a space intended for yoga or meditation, we tend to recommend underfloor heating.
+For a space intended for yoga or meditation, we sometimes recommend underfloor heating.
 No one wants to do yoga on a cold, concrete floor.

 The Most Important Priority: Does the Space Feel Safe to Me?